segmentrouting/srv6-labs/4-scaled-topologies/4-plane-ai-backend/README.md

 ## See also

+- `./trace-flow.md` — per-hop SRv6 uSID trace tool: capture the outer
+  destination at every hop and compare against the expected shift.
 - `../01-sonic-vs/README.md` — original 3×3 lab and a longer writeup of the
   three multi-tenancy models (network / hybrid / host based).